Google Ad Manager – A Guide For Publishers

 There are two types of Google Ad Manager accounts – Google Ad Manager for Small Business and Google Ad Manager 360.
 Let’s have a quick overview of both types.

-Google Ad Manager for Small Business
+Google Ad Manager for small business

 GAM for Small Business is a free version of Ad Manager, and it is designed for small to medium-sized publishers.
 With this version, you can have: